Crisarchero/MyNotes/README.md

 # My Notes
 A basic notebook with CRUD functionality.
-Contains both back-end and front-end.
+This is only the front end.